W – Der Imbiss

 Blink and you’ll miss this tiny Indian-run eatery serving eclectic international fare between Mitte and Prenzlauer Allee along the trendy Kastanienallee.
-Notable for its upside-down McDonald’s sign (hence the "W" in the name; Der Imbiss means "The Snack"), the restaurant consists of a serving hatch and a few brightly colored tables, and has quirky Hawaiian and African decor.
+Notable for its upside-down McDonald’s sign (hence the "W" in the name; Der Imbiss means "The Snack"), the restaurant consists of a service window and a few brightly colored tables, and has quirky Hawaiian and African decor.
 The food is not only cheap and tasty but also healthy and diverse, pulling off an ambitious mix of Mexican, Californian, Indian, and Italian influences.
-It's most famous for naan pizzas, Indian naan breads baked in the venue’s tandoor, with pizza-esque toppings from olives and cheese to artichokes and salmon.
-The menu also includes filling Indian Thali platters, soups and salads, and Mexican-style wraps.
+It's most famous for naan pizzas—Indian naan breads baked in the venue’s tandoor, with pizza-esque toppings from olives and cheese to artichokes and salmon.
+The menu also includes filling Indian thali platters, soups and salads, and Mexican-style wraps.

 Have you been here?
 Share a tip or a photo with fellow travelers.